GeraldineGray/LASI2018-Educational-Measurement/README.md

 R Studio can be downloaded from http://www.rstudio.com/ide/download/.
 You will need to install R before installing R Studio.

-In an R console, you will need to run the following to download the R packages using ini this workshop:
+In an R console, you will need to run the following to download the R packages used in this workshop:

 install.packages("readr")
 install.packages("corrplot")
 install.packages("nFactors")
 install.packages("lavaan")
 install.packages("dplyr")
 install.packages("psychometric")
 install.packages("psych")
 install.packages("GPArotation")
 install.packages("TAM")